Seat's first production electric car, the Mii Electric, is now available to order in dealerships, priced from £19,300.

-Inside, delicate changes include a new dashboard, ambient lighting, sporty and heated seats, black sport leather steering wheel, gear knob and handbrake.
+Inside, changes include a new dashboard, ambient lighting, sporty and heated seats, black sport leather steering wheel, gear knob and handbrake.

 In addition, the Mii electric inlcudes safety technologies such as Lane Assist and Traffic sign recognition as standard equipment.
 But the greatest transformation comes under the bonnet.

 The Mii electric’s motor, linked to a single speed transmission, provides 83PS and 212Nm, meaning the five-door car can reach 31mph from a standstill in only 3.9 seconds.
 A 36.8kWh lithium-ion battery pack provides up to 161 miles of range from a single charge based on the WLTP test cycle.